Wolf3s/xbmc4xbox-python/python/Doc/library/email.rst

 * The :mod:`email.Header` and :mod:`email.Charset` modules have been added.

-* The pickle format for :class:`~email.message.Message` instances has changed.
+* The pickle format for :class:`Message` instances has changed.
 Since this was never (and still isn't) formally defined, this isn't considered a backward incompatibility.
-However if your application pickles and unpickles :class:`~email.message.Message` instances, be aware that in :mod:`email` version 2, :class:`~email.message.Message` instances now have private variables *_charset* and *_default_type*.
+However if your application pickles and unpickles :class:`Message` instances, be aware that in :mod:`email` version 2, :class:`Message` instances now have private variables *_charset* and *_default_type*.

-* Several methods in the :class:`~email.message.Message` class have been deprecated, or their signatures changed.
+* Several methods in the :class:`Message` class have been deprecated, or their signatures changed.
 Also, many new methods have been added.
-See the documentation for the :class:`~email.message.Message` class for details.
+See the documentation for the :class:`Message` class for details.
 The changes should be completely backward compatible.

 * The object structure has changed in the face of :mimetype:`message/rfc822` content types.
-In :mod:`email` version 1, such a type would be represented by a scalar payload, i.e. the container message's :meth:`~email.message.Message.is_multipart` returned false, :meth:`~email.message.Message.get_payload` was not a list object, but a single :class:`~email.message.Message` instance.
+In :mod:`email` version 1, such a type would be represented by a scalar payload, i.e. the container message's :meth:`is_multipart` returned false, :meth:`get_payload` was not a list object, but a single :class:`Message` instance.

   This structure was inconsistent with the rest of the package, so the object representation for :mimetype:`message/rfc822` content types was changed.
-In :mod:`email` version 2, the container *does* return ``True`` from :meth:`~email.message.Message.is_multipart`, and :meth:`~email.message.Message.get_payload` returns a list containing a single :class:`~email.message.Message` item.
+In :mod:`email` version 2, the container *does* return ``True`` from :meth:`is_multipart`, and :meth:`get_payload` returns a list containing a single :class:`Message` item.

   Note that this is one place that backward compatibility could not be completely maintained.
-However, if you're already testing the return type of :meth:`~email.message.Message.get_payload`, you should be fine.
-You just need to make sure your code doesn't do a :meth:`~email.message.Message.set_payload` with a :class:`~email.message.Message` instance on a container with a content type of :mimetype:`message/rfc822`.
+However, if you're already testing the return type of :meth:`get_payload`, you should be fine.
+You just need to make sure your code doesn't do a :meth:`set_payload` with a :class:`Message` instance on a container with a content type of :mimetype:`message/rfc822`.

-* The :class:`~email.parser.Parser` constructor's *strict* argument was added, and its :meth:`~email.parser.Parser.parse` and :meth:`~email.parser.Parser.parsestr` methods grew a *headersonly* argument.
+* The :class:`Parser` constructor's *strict* argument was added, and its :meth:`parse` and :meth:`parsestr` methods grew a *headersonly* argument.
 The *strict* flag was also added to functions :func:`email.message_from_file` and :func:`email.message_from_string`.

-* :meth:`Generator.__call__` is deprecated; use :meth:`Generator.flatten
+* :meth:`Generator.__call__` is deprecated; use :meth:`Generator.flatten`
-  <email.generator.Generator.flatten>` instead.
-The
-  :class:`~email.generator.Generator` class has also grown the :meth:`~email.generator.Generator.clone` method.
+  instead.
+The :class:`Generator` class has also grown the :meth:`clone` method.

-* The :class:`~email.generator.DecodedGenerator` class in the
+* The :class:`DecodedGenerator` class in the :mod:`email.Generator` module was
-  :mod:`email.generator` module was added.
+  added.

-* The intermediate base classes :class:`~email.mime.nonmultipart.MIMENonMultipart` and :class:`~email.mime.multipart.MIMEMultipart` have been added, and interposed in the class hierarchy for most of the other MIME-related derived classes.
+* The intermediate base classes :class:`MIMENonMultipart` and :class:`MIMEMultipart` have been added, and interposed in the class hierarchy for most of the other MIME-related derived classes.

-* The *_encoder* argument to the :class:`~email.mime.text.MIMEText` constructor
-  has been deprecated.
+* The *_encoder* argument to the :class:`MIMEText` constructor has been deprecated.
 Encoding  now happens implicitly based on the *_charset* argument.

 * The following functions in the :mod:`email.Utils` module have been deprecated:
   :func:`dump_address_pairs`, :func:`decode`, and :func:`encode`.
 The following